Medically reviewed by Drugs.com. Last updated on Jun 4, 2020.

 Concerns related to adverse effects:

 • Endometrial cancer: [US Boxed Warning]: The use of unopposed estrogen in women with a uterus is associated with an increased risk of endometrial cancer.
 The addition of a progestin to estrogen therapy may decrease the risk of endometrial hyperplasia, a precursor to endometrial cancer.
 Adequate diagnostic measures, including endometrial sampling if indicated, should be performed to rule out malignancy in postmenopausal women with undiagnosed abnormal vaginal bleeding.
 There is no evidence that the use of natural estrogens results in a different endometrial risk profile than synthetic estrogens at equivalent estrogen doses.
-The risk of endometrial cancer appears to be dose and duration dependent; risk appears to be greatest with use ≥5 years and may persist following discontinuation of therapy.
+The risk of endometrial cancer appears to be dose and duration dependent, greatest with use ≥5 years, and may persist following discontinuation of therapy.
+The use of a progestin is not generally required when low doses of estrogen are used locally for vaginal atrophy, although long-term data (>1 year) supporting this recommendation are lacking (NAMS 2013; NAMS 2017).

 • Estrogens may exacerbate endometriosis.
 Malignant transformation of residual endometrial implants has been reported posthysterectomy with unopposed estrogen therapy.
 Consider adding a progestin in women with residual endometriosis posthysterectomy.